Jyeager89/Jyeager89/README.md

 - 👋 Hi, I’m Josh
-- 👀 I’m interested in learning to code
+- 👀 I’m interested in learning to code and making friends
-- 🌱 I’m currently learning Html/css java
+- 🌱 I’m currently learning Html CSS JS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me jyeager89@hotmail.com